 “What about the colony’s comms?
 Can’t we get access to them and send a message directly to someone who can do something?”

 “Again, in theory, it’s a great idea.
-But for all the importance the brass and Colonial Administration put on this place, we’re isolated enough that there aren’t a lot of messages getting sent back and forth.
-The colony here only has two people authorized to operate the comms center, and neither of them are willing to cooperate.
+But there are only two comms systems on the planet besides ours: Weyland-Yutani’s, and the Colonial Administration comms center.
+The company’s transmitter is reserved for their private use only, and all other traffic goes through the Administration comms.
+They check IDs and purpose of message for every communication that gets sent out to make sure people aren’t abusing the system, and as large as the colony is, we’re isolated enough that there aren’t a lot of messages getting sent back and forth.
+The colony here only has two people doing the screening and neither of them is willing to cooperate with us.
 We’re sure Sloan’s bribing one of them, and the second one’s no good either.
 Either she’s bribing him too or she’s got something on him.
 No, there’s nothing we can do.
 Sloan’s got us all caught in her fist and tied up in a nice, pretty package.
-We’re stuck here, and the only thing most of us can think about is finishing our contracts and getting the fuck out of here.
+We’re stuck here and the only thing most of us can think about is finishing our contracts and getting the fuck out of here.
 I suggest you do the same.”

 “Just fucking great,” Mathis sighed.
 “It’s bad enough I have to work with that bitch, Larkins.
 Now this.
-You know, she came up to me a few days ago and said she wanted to get to know me, and then when I tried getting into a conversation with her, she cursed me out and left!”
+You know, she came up to me a few days ago and said she wanted to get to know me, and then when I tried getting into a conversation with her she just stared at me and then walked out!”

 Larkins flinched.
 She should have known that would come back to haunt her.

-Larkins had to hold back both a shocked gasp and a growl of anger.
+Larkins had to hold back a sound that would have been a mix of a shocked gasp and a growl of anger.
 She hadn’t thought Stein would go that far.

 “She really is an awful person,” Mathis agreed.
 “I don’t know how I’m supposed to fly with her when she can’t even treat me like a human.”

-Her cheeks burning shamefully, Larkins ducked her head.
+Larkins ducked her head, her cheeks burning shamefully.
 She couldn’t have been more humiliated if they had both said those things to her face.
-She wouldn’t have even had a response, because she couldn’t blame them for getting that impression, even though it wasn’t true at all.
+She wouldn’t have even had a response, because she couldn’t blame them for getting that impression even though it wasn’t true at all.
 I care more than either of you could ever understand.
 But there’s no way I can show that without seeming weak.